 5. Stay informed

 Staying in the loop on what's happening is key to being able to adapt quickly.
 Keep on top of news, guidance and updated information regarding coronavirus and attend any relevant events that will help keep you informed.

 Hire Space is constantly adapting our Safer Events White Paper with the most recent government guidance and medical advice, so make sure to download this to be informed of any new updates.
 We have also written a piece laying out in detail all of the new guidance and what this means for the events industry going forward, so be sure to give this a read, too.

 Our unique position in the industry working across all avenues of virtual, hybrid and live events has enabled us to offer our clients a unique approach to event strategy in 2021, staying flexible, informed and prepared for all eventualities.

 If you'd like some advice or more guidance on how to approach planning for 2021, book a free consultation below to chat to one of our team.
-For more guidance and advice on how to plan unforgettable virtual events in the meantime, check out our Complete Guide To Virtual Events.
+For more guidance and advice on how to plan unforgettable virtual events in the meantime, check out our Complete Guide To Hybrid Events.